 Developing the Next Generation of Technology Leaders

-Technical experts are trained to solve technical problems; Innovation leaders collaborate across disciplines to translate technical ideas into customer solutions that generate economic and social value.
-TLI offers opportunities for undergraduate science and engineering students at the University of Minnesota to jumpstart their careers, and distinguish themselves as technology and innovation leaders.
+Technical experts are trained to solve technical problems, while innovation leaders collaborate across disciplines to translate technical ideas into customer solutions that generate economic and social value.
+TLI offers opportunities for undergraduate science and engineering students at the University of Minnesota to jumpstart their careers and distinguish themselves as technology and innovation leaders.

 TLI’s project-based undergraduate experiences help STEM students supplement their technical expertise with the mindset, tool set, skill set and network required to become successful innovation leaders.